Pre-flight risk linting for agent tools

 Plus drift detection: baseline / verify records an approved surface and flags 🔁 rug-pulls when a server changes after you approve it.

-CallLint's own trust boundaries are stated, not implied.
+CallLint's own trust boundaries are stated, not implied — and stay within LIMITATIONS.md.

 Built for CI and code review